Xiangyu1Sun/Factorize-3DGS/readme.md

 # F-3DGS: Factorized Coordinates and Representations for 3D Gaussian Splatting

 Here, we will explain how to use our codes.
-Our codes is divided into two parts, one for synthetic-nerf dataset and other for Tanks&Temples dataset.
+Our codes are divided into two parts, one for synthetic-nerf dataset and other for Tanks&Temples dataset.

 ## We use the same environment as original 3DGS, please follow the link of 3D-GS to install all packages